HilscherAutomation/netPI-opcua-server/README.md

 The container starts the web based GUI automatically when deployed.

-To access the GUI use the Docker host's ip address together with your mapped port (default 8080) in your browser address field e.g. http://<Docker host ip address:8080>.
+To access the GUI use the Docker host's ip address together with your mapped port (default 8080) in your browser address field e.g. http://192.168.0.1:8080.

 Independent if the OPC UA server is seleted in the GUI to run securely or unsecurely the container will generate a self signed certificate and a public/private key pair if no files found.